Contents

 Many of these factors contribute to other chronic health conditions that occur with greater frequency in racial and ethnic minorities, such as a greater risk of obesity and diabetes.

 Sleep is critical to every aspect of wellness.
-It promotes physical health and recovery with direct effects on almost all systems of the body.
-Sleep is vital for cognitive function, attention, memory and emotional health.
+It promotes physical health and recovery, with direct effects on nearly all bodily systems.
+Sleep is vital for cognitive function, attention, memory, and emotional health.

 Understanding how sleeping problems affect racial and ethnic minorities can help public health officials design better programs to address sleep and other related health disparities.
 That’s why effective strategies to improve sleep are necessary to reduce inequalities in the health system.

-Stronger efforts to look at solutions to broader issues like access to health care, racial discrimination, police brutality, environmental justice, and employment and economic opportunity are also key, as they play a central part in addressing the underlying factors that drive differences in sleep patters of racial and ethnic populations.
+More substantial efforts to address solutions to broader issues, such as access to healthcare, racial discrimination, police brutality, environmental justice, and employment and economic opportunities, are also key, as they play a central part in addressing the underlying factors that drive differences in sleep patterns among racial and ethnic populations.

 Categories